nibrassajjad/Surface-material-detection-using-haptic-force-data/README.md

   <img src="https://github.com/user-attachments/assets/ffcb5c66-3747-4ded-af6a-cc87c903647c" alt="Image 2" width="400" />
 </p>

 # Datasets
 Extract contents of Datasets.rar (collected using ATI FT34898 F/T Sensor) in the root folder.
 <br>For example: 2023-05-16_16-36-37_FT34898.csv file will be in following directory .\Datasets\log\Cardboard\1 newton\15 velo

 **Note:** preprocessed dataset folder has not been included due to large size.
+It can be generated in local drive during Step 4 of running scripts in [Data PreProcessing.ipynb](https://github.com/nibrassajjad/surface-material-detection-using-haptic-force-data/blob/main/Data%20PreProcessing.ipynb).

 # Quick Guide